I felt like such a failure.

 The Growler I described so colourfully in my last post had more of a fight in her than I’d given her credit for.
 She started to lose that underlying look of timid friendliness, the colour slowly drained from her, and she continued to wrestle with my unguarded thoughts.

 She didn’t even come close to turning into a black dog like the vicious, rabid hounds I’ve fought with in the past.
-She was, however, a shifty little bitch who turned several different shades of grey – and I’m not, of course, referring to the saucy variety.
+She was, however, a shifty little bitch who turned several different shades of grey, Not quite black, but certainly some very dark shades of grey,

 As I sat waiting for the doctor to call out my name, I couldn’t help but wonder where I had gone wrong.
 What had happened to that life more normal, more enjoyable than I had ever dreamed possible, the one I had been living and so proudly professing about to whomever would care to read?